Barheliya

 Barheliya (برهليا) is a Syrian village in the Al-Zabadani District of the Rif Dimashq Governorate.
 According to the Syria Central Bureau of Statistics (CBS), Barheliya had a population of 821 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

 History

+In 1838, Eli Smith noted that Barheliya’s population was Sunni Muslim.

 Barheliya is located near Abila Lysaniou.
 A mosaic floor was found in Barheliya, dates back to late Roman to early Byzantine era.

+Famous Figures

+Muhammad Tammam Diab, a contractor with close ties to General Jamil Hassan, Former Director of the Air Force Intelligence Directorate of Syria.